Contamination Land Remediation and Validation Solutions

 1. Remediation Project Management & Coordination

-Our services include:
+Our remediation services include:

-• Engaging and coordinating licensed remediation contractors
+• Engaging and coordinating licensed remediation and civil contractors.

-• On-site environmental supervision to monitor compliance
+• On-site environmental supervision to monitor compliance and quality.

 2. Validation Sampling & Analysis